 Though it’s great to have some form of human interaction as opposed to coming home to four blank walls, living with strangers can also invite potential conflicts.
 This may happen if one party doesn’t do his fair share of household chores, or if another possesses bad living habits that affect the rest.
-As tight as you are with your community, there’s bound to be a few disagreements along the way.
+As tight as you are with your community, there are bound to be a few disagreements along the way.

 2. Fewer locations compared to rental flats

-Since there are significantly fewer listings for co-living spaces, location may not be in your favour.
+Since there are significantly fewer listings for co-living spaces, the location may not be in your favour.
 With most co-living spaces available in the central or CBD area, you won’t find many in the heartlands or specific neighbourhoods that you prefer.